Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 - Chaos testing introduces artificial failures to the system to validate how the system reacts and the effectiveness of resiliency measures, operational procedures and mitigations.

-- An AlwaysOn application should be resilient to infrastructure and application failures, so introducing faults in the application and underlying infrastructure and observing how the application behaves is essential to achieve confidence in the solutions redundancy mechanisms and validate that it can indeed operate as an 'always on' application.
+- A Mission-Critical application should be resilient to infrastructure and application failures, so introducing faults in the application and underlying infrastructure and observing how the application behaves is essential to achieve confidence in the solutions redundancy mechanisms and validate that it can indeed operate as an 'always on' application.
   - Shutting down infrastructure components, purposely degrading performance, or introducing application faults are examples of test scenarios which can be used to verify that the application is going to react as expected in situations when they occur for real.

 - [Azure Chaos Studio](https://azure.microsoft.com/services/chaos-studio/) provides an Azure-native chaos experimentation suite of tools to easily conduct chaos experiments and inject faults within Azure services and application components.